prahaladbelavadi/codahale.com/_posts/2010-10-07-you-cant-sacrifice-partition-tolerance.md

 5. Brewer.
 [Lessons from giant-scale services.](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.83.4274&rep=rep1&type=pdf)
    Internet Computing, IEEE (2001) vol. 5 (4) pp. 46 - 55 <a id="ft5" />

-(As a sad postscript: all of the theoretical papers I've referenced are about a decade old and freely available online.
-The cutting edge of blogs is arguing about topics which bore the tits off the actual researchers involved.)
+(As a sad postscript: most of the theoretical papers I've referenced are about a decade old and all of them are freely available online.)